decentration/edgeware-node/Setting-up-a-node.md

+This guide covers how to set up an Edgeware node.

+It roughly covers two cases:

+- Setting up a private node, e.g. if you would like to run a validator
+- Setting up a public node, e.g. if you want to run connect services or dapps to Edgeware

-This guide covers how to set up a public Edgeware node.
-In addition to running an up-to-date version of the software, public nodes have a few more
+In addition to an up-to-date version of the software, public nodes have a few more requirements:
-requirements:

 1. The node should run as a system service, automatically starting on boot
 2. A secure WebSockets connection, which requires a proxy (NGINX)
 3. A signed HTTPS certificate, issued by a recognized CA (Let's Encrypt)

-(Optional: System monitoring software to reboot the node automatically when it stalls or loses connectivity.
-Those instructions will be added later.)
+If you are running a private node, you will only need to follow **steps 0 and 1** of this guide.

 ## 0. Provisioning a server